Sukwants/Atiro/README_en-CN.md

 ```

 Compile the code, run it and judge the result for each set of sample.

+There is a simple example for the judging command: https://github.com/Sukwants/Atiro-examples

 `file`, specifies the code filename, and defaults to `TEST`.